 * Please note, Beginning in 2017 there is a $20 fee for TV's and Monitors

 No exchange or removal of items is permitted.

-NOT ACCEPTED:Items such as microwaves, typewriters, toasters, batteries, and large copiers are not accepted as part of this program.
+NOT ACCEPTED:Items such as microwaves, typewriters, toasters, and large copiers are not accepted as part of this program.

 When and where can you bring it?
 At any of our solid waste facilities, during normal business hours.